 As our servers run the Linux operating system, the filesytem is case-sensitive.
 Therefore, it is important that any hyperlinks or references to images, scripts, directories etc in your HTML match those of the files they refer to.

 Once you've got your website ready, you can upload it onto our servers.

 Despite the fact that you will not be able to access your domain via its name immediately after signing up, you can already start uploading your files onto the server.
 Once your domain name starts pointing to our servers, your site can already be set to go.
 Below are step by step instructions on how to FTP your files.

-- Run your favourite FTP program (if you don't already have one, we recommend AceFTP)
+- Run your favourite FTP program (if you don't already have one, we recommend )

-- In the FTP program, set the FTP Host (the box labelled Host: in AceFTP) to ftp.yourdomain.co.nz.
-Alternatively, if your domain name has not yet resolved you can set it to ftp.<your server name>.net.nz instead.
-If you don't know your server's name, then you can email firstname.lastname@example.org to obtain the server specific to your account.
+- In the FTP program, set the FTP Host (the box labelled Host: in FileZilla) to ftp.yourdomain.co.nz.
+Alternatively, if your domain name has not yet resolved you can set it to ftp.*your server name*.net.nz instead.
+If you don't know your server's name, then you can email to obtain the server specific to your account.

-- Type in your username (the box labelled ID: in AceFTP) and password (the box labelled P/W: in AceFTP).
+- Type in your username and password.
 Your username and password can be found in your Welcome email.